 - Click for complete specs and sizing at Hyperlite Mountain Gear

-At 17L, the Daybreak is about 40% of the volume of Hyperlite Mountain Gear’s 2400 series backpacking packs.
-Still that’s plenty of room to carry the extra clothing, food, and water you’d need for a long dayhike or a winter hike when you need to carry extra traction aids like microspikes or crampons.
+At 17L, the Daybreak is about 40% of the volume of Hyperlite Mountain Gear’s 40 series backpacking packs.
+Still, that’s plenty of room to carry the extra clothing, food, and water you’d need for a long day hike or a winter hike when you need to carry extra traction aids like microspikes or crampons.

 Most of the pack’s storage volume is in the main compartment, which is large enough to stuff the “10 essentials”, including a puffy down jacket, hat and gloves, a rain jacket and rain pants, headlamp, first-aid kit, a small fire starting kit, swiss army knife, map and compass, plus snacks and a lunch.
-There’s an internal hydration pocket which can hold a water reservoir and an internal stash pocket that’s large enough to hold your cell phone, wallet and keys.
-The side pockets easily fit 1 liter water bottles, which are easy to reach, pull out, and replace when wearing the pack.
+There’s an internal hydration pocket that can hold a water reservoir and an internal stash pocket that’s large enough to hold your cell phone, wallet, and keys.
+The side pockets easily fit 1-liter water bottles, which are easy to reach, pull out, and replace when wearing the pack.

-The hip belt has lightly padded side wings, but isn’t meant to be load bearing as much to keep the pack close to your back.
-Although the stiffness of the double layer DCF fabric and the foam back panel provide a hint of stiffness and load transfer when the hip belt is worn.
+The hip belt has lightly padded side wings but isn’t meant to be load-bearing as much to keep the pack close to your back.
+Although the stiffness of the double layer DCF fabric and the foam back panel provides a hint of stiffness and load transfer when the hip belt is worn.
 When it’s not needed, the hip belt stuffs into a hidden pocket behind your waist.

 The rear stuff pocket has drain holes, so you can carry wet gear or a dripping wet water filter.
 The stuff pocket is hard-faced, not mesh, so it can stand up to bushwhacking without being torn to shreds if you take the Daybreak daypack off-trail.
 It’s also large enough to store microspikes or a crampon case, although I’d recommend keeping your crampon points covered to avoid poking through the pocket.